Skip to content

 • No prebuilt iGaming PAM connectors.
 No SoftSwiss, EveryMatrix, Slotegrator, BetConstruct or any other major platform integration shipped.
 Operators on those PAMs build the integration through the REST API directly with custom work on the operator side.
 AstroPay has a Slotegrator connector.
 PayRetailers has a SoftSwiss connector.
 PayNearMe runs BetMGM and DraftKings on the named client list.
 Flutterwave is missing from every published PAM compatibility matrix.

 • International card rates uncompetitive outside Africa.
 4.8% per international card transaction (raised from 3.8% on November 11, 2024).
-Compare against Solidgate's interchange-plus 0.3-0.8% + acquiring or Worldpay/Adyen/Nuvei's negotiated enterprise rates in the 1.5-2.5% range for Western markets.
+Compare against Worldpay, Adyen and Nuvei's negotiated enterprise rates in the 1.5-2.5% range for Western markets.
 There is no operational reason to route Western European or North American card volume through Flutterwave.

 • Support friction shows up consistently.
 Capterra reviewers flag slow customer-support resolution on tickets.
 Trustpilot has 32% 1-star reviews despite a 4.4 headline rating.
 The 2024 dashboard redesign broke mobile responsiveness for some users.
 Glassdoor describes an 'unstructured environment' and gap in expat-vs-local Nigerian staff treatment.
 The merchant escalation path exists but isn't as predictable as Worldpay's enterprise-account model.

 • Fiat only, no crypto.
-Vendor risk and reputational drag from 2022-2024 (layoffs cutting around 30% of staff, asset-freeze episodes in Kenya, class-action complaints, no priced funding round since the February 2022 Series D, industry analysis suggesting a likely down-round in progress in 2025-26).
+Vendor risk and reputational drag (2023 layoffs cutting around 30% of staff, Kenya asset-freeze episodes resolved by January 2024, harassment allegations from a former executive, a second wave of layoffs in mid-2025 cutting ~50% of Kenya and South Africa staff, no priced funding round since the February 2022 Series D, industry analysis suggesting a likely down-round in progress in 2025-26).
 The CBN Microfinance Bank Licence in April 2026 is a stabilising move but the broader vendor-risk picture is more complicated than the marketing site reflects.

 Ready to evaluate Flutterwave for your business?